 The subject is curiously foreign.
-Filipino artist, Roman subject, Spanish exhibition didn’t quite add up.
-The rationale, I later learned, was that entries had to conform to the ethnocentric guidelines of the Spanish art exhibition; there was probably a no-indios clause.
+Filipino artist, Roman subject, Spanish exhibition do not quite add up.
+The rationale, I will later learn, is that entries had to conform to the ethnocentric guidelines of the Spanish art exhibition; perhaps there was a no-indios clause.
 The jurors apparently never imagined how the painting would be interpreted by Luna’s countrymen for generations to come!

-I have seen the Spoliarium thrice, but each occasion rendered me restless.
-While others stopped at their tracks, I paced the hall, approaching it tentatively for a myopic look at its dense details and quickly retreating for an encompassing view.
-The mural’s exquisite delicacy and oppressive weight – the dynamism of lines and colors, the baleful play of light and shadows, the life-size tableau of blood-thirsty and blood-soaked figures – stirred a psychomotor response.
-Then, my eyes would invariably zero in on the odd-man-out on the right, dressed in green and turned the other way: a disheveled woman slumped in grief at a corner.
+I have seen the Spoliarium thrice, but each occasion renders me restless.
+While others stop at their tracks, I pace the hall, approaching it tentatively for a myopic look at its dense details and quickly retreating for an encompassing view.
+The mural’s exquisite delicacy and oppressive weight – the dynamism of lines and colors, the baleful play of light and shadows, the life-size tableau of blood-thirsty and blood-soaked figures – stir a psychomotor response.
+Then, my eyes invariably zero in on the odd-man-out on the right, dressed in green and turned the other way: a disheveled woman slumped in grief at a corner.

 If the Spoliarium is the heart, The Mother’s Revenge is the nerve.
 It is tiny, by contrast, but it occupies its own rightful glass-encased place in the middle of another hall.
 Dated 1894, it is a clay sculpture by Philippine National Hero and Renaissance man, Jose Rizal.
 It depicts a croc, a dog, and a puppy locked in a three-way jaw-powered death grip.